rspamd/rspamd.com/doc/migration.md

 This document describes incompatible changes introduced in recent Rspamd versions and details how to update your rules and configuration accordingly.

+## Migrating to Rspamd 1.6.5

+Due to a couple of serious fixes in tokenization algorithms, it is be possible that statistics and fuzzy modules will loose their preciseness.
+In this cases you might try to relearn your databases to improve accuracy of filtering.

 ## Migrating to Rspamd 1.6.0

 Due to implementation of the new milter interface, there is an important incompatible change that you might need to handle if you use `rmilter_headers` module.
 This module has been renamed to `milter_headers` and the according protocol section is now named `milter` instead of `rmilter`.
 If you configured this module inside `local.d/rmilter_headers.conf` or in `override.d/rmilter_headers.conf` then you don't need to undertake any actions: these files are still loaded by the renamed module.
 Otherwise, you need to change section name from `rmilter_headers` to `milter_headers`.